Table of contents

 The service concerns only conversion between OIOXML and FHIR.
 For this reason, messages sent in EDIFACT must be converted to OIOXML before conversion to FHIR.
 Conversion will only be performed when the sender and receiver doesn’t support the same standard format.

-The service is intended to be available from November 2024 to April 2026.
+The service is intended to be available from spring 2025 to the end of 2026.
 The requirements for the service are made in collaboration the national working group, it-vendors and VANS vendors.

 The following document includes preconditions for the conversion, use cases describing the flow of events, rules concerning to mapping.